SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Harvard School of Dental Medicine discussed a wide range of topics including hypothetical/ethical scenarios, personal attributes like leadership skills, and reasons for choosing dentistry over medicine.
-While some respondents mentioned an MMI format with nondisclosure agreements, many mentioned questions related to their application, personal statements, and their fit within the program's curriculum and student body.
+Students said most interesting question asked at Harvard School of Dental Medicine discussed a wide range of topics including hypothetical/ethical scenarios, personal interests, leadership skills assessment, reasons for choosing dentistry over medicine, and handling challenging situations like informing a patient with HIV.
+The interviews seemed to cover in-depth questions related to applications and personal statements, with some creativity inquiring about being a kitchen utensil, rating leadership skills on a scale, and envisioning oneself in hypothetical scenarios.

 What was the most difficult question?